(All MSCI index returns are shown net and in U.S. dollars unless otherwise noted.)

 All investments carry a certain degree of risk, including the possible loss of principal.
 Investments are also subject to political, market, currency and regulatory risks or economic developments.
 International investments involve special risks that may in particular cause a loss in principal, including currency fluctuation, lower liquidity, different accounting methods and economic and political systems, and higher transaction costs.
 These risks typically are greater in emerging markets.
 While Large-capitalization companies may have more stable prices than smaller, less established companies, they are still subject to equity securities risk.
 In addition, large-capitalization equity security prices may not rise as much as prices of equity securities of small-capitalization companies.
 Securities of small- and medium-sized companies tend to have a shorter history of operations and be more volatile and less liquid.
 Value stocks can perform differently from the market as a whole and other types of stocks.
 The material is provided for informational and/or educational purposes only and is not intended to be and should not be construed as investment, legal or tax advice and/or a legal opinion.
 Investors should consult their financial and tax adviser before making investments.
 The opinions referenced are as of the date of publication, may be modified due to changes in the market or economic conditions, and may not necessarily come to pass.
 Information and data presented has been developed internally and/or obtained from sources believed to be reliable.
 Aristotle Capital does not guarantee the accuracy, adequacy or completeness of such information.

 Aristotle Capital Management, LLC is an independent registered investment adviser under the Advisers Act of 1940, as amended.
 Registration does not imply a certain level of skill or training.
-More information about Aristotle Capital, including our investment strategies, fees and objectives, can be found in our ADV Part 2, which is available upon request.
-ACM-2604-74
+More information about Aristotle Capital, including our investment strategies, fees and objectives, can be found in our Form ADV Part 2, which is available upon request.
+ACM-2604-103

 Past performance is not indicative of future results.
 The information provided should not be considered financial advice or a recommendation to purchase or sell any particular security or product.
 Performance results for periods greater than one year have been annualized.